What is self-isolation?

-Other reported symptoms of COVID-19 include fatigue, runny nose, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
-If you develop symptoms, you should seek help as soon as possible.
+Other reported symptoms of COVID-19 include fatigue, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting, loss of appetite, unexplained chest pain and conjunctivitis.
+If you develop symptoms, you must get tested and continue to self-isolate.

 - Call your local doctor (or other health provider arranged by your airline) to make an appointment and tell them you are an international flight crew member and have just returned from being overseas.

-- Call the healthdirect hotline on 1800 022 222 and tell them you are an international flight crew member and have just returned from being overseas.
+If you require medical advice, call the healthdirect hotline on 1800 022 222, tell them you are an international flight crew member and have just returned from being overseas.

 Can I leave my room?
 Can I have visitors?

 Self-isolation means you must stay at your home or accommodation.
 For those staying in flight crew hotel

 accommodation, self-isolation requires that you remain in your room at all times.
 You cannot leave your room to

 smoke or visit the bar.
 Arrangements will need to be made to bring meals to your hotel room door.
 Any food